 The government released its eagerly-awaited plan for social care yesterday, following many reports on how the under-resourced sector is struggling to deliver the support that people need.

-Mark Winstanley, Chief Executive, Rethink Mental Illness:
+Mark Winstanley, Chief Executive of Rethink Mental Illness, said:

 Return to Action for Mental Health homepage

 Home » ‘Extremely disappointing’ government social care plan neglects people experiencing mental illness